 A job in management consulting is one of the most popular—if not the most popular—career step for recent MBA grads.
 Sometimes people already working in consulting get an MBA as a way to advance their careers in the industry; others use the MBA as a gateway into the sector.

-For many consulting-minded MBAs, top firm destinations including the "Big Three" consulting firms, which are the three largest consulting firms by revenue—McKinsey & Company, Boston Consulting Group, Bain & Company.
-However, there are also many jobs available in other firms like A.T Kearney and Accenture, as well as smaller niche-oriented and regional consulting companies.
+For many consulting-minded MBAs, top firm destinations including the "Big Three" consulting firms, which are the three largest consulting firms by revenue—McKinsey & Company, Boston Consulting Group, Bain & Company—otherwise known collectively as the “MBB firms,” However, there are also many jobs available in other firms like A.T Kearney and Accenture, as well as smaller niche-oriented and regional consulting companies.
+Consulting-minded MBAs might note that the larger firms often break their offerings down into functional areas; for example, a consulting company might offer services in operations consulting or technology consulting.
+Above all, the best MBAs for consulting will most likely have recruiting relationships with—and a strong alumni presence in—consulting firms.

-An MBA can also lead to a job as an internal consultant, who advises firms on strategy and development, from the inside.
+An MBA in Consulting can also lead to a job as an internal consultant, who advises firms on strategy and development, from the inside.

-Business schools rarely offer MBA specializations in Consulting; however, some offer specializations in Strategy or Strategic Management.
+Business schools rarely offer MBA specializations in Consulting—or even specialized MBAs in Consulting—however, some offer specializations in Strategy or Strategic Management.
 Most MBA programs also feature relevant classes in their core offerings.
 Some MBA programs offer students the opportunity to do a consulting project as part of the program.

-Over one-third of LBS’ 2016 MBA grads got jobs in the consulting sector, many of them landing jobs with large consultancies like Boston Consulting (34 recruited), McKinsey (33), Bain (15) and Strategy& (7).
+Looking at the school's employment statistics, LBS is truly one of the best MBAs for consulting: Forty percent of LBS’ 2020 MBA grads got jobs in the consulting sector, many of them landing jobs with large consultancies like Boston Consulting, McKinsey, Bain, and Strategy&.
 The school’s MBA offers various options for students to improve their consulting chops, including a summer consulting project.View School Profile

 The Big Three love Columbia MBAs.
-McKinsey hired 55 Columbia grads in 2016; Bain hired 27 and Boston Consulting snapped up 36.
-In all, over one-third—33.1 percent—of Columbia’s 2016 cohort went into the strategy consulting industry after the MBA.View School Profile
+Each year, each of the ‘MBB’ firms—McKinsey, Bain, and Boston Consulting— typically hire dozens of Columbia graduates.
+In all, over one-third of Columbia’s 2020 cohort went into the strategy consulting industry after the MBA.View School Profile

 The percentage of INSEAD MBAs going into the consulting sector generally ranges from between 30 to 40 percent.
-In 2016, it was whopping 46 percent—one of the highest rates of all schools surveyed by FIND MBA.
-INSEAD remains a major feeder school for large consultant firms in Europe, with 124 of the 2016 cohort going to McKinsey (50 of whom returned from pre-MBA jobs there), 67 to Boston Consulting, 48 to Bain, 24 to Strategy& (formerly Booz), and 11 to Roland Berger.View School Profile
+In 2020, it was whopping 51 percent—the highest rate of all schools surveyed by FIND MBA.
+INSEAD remains a major feeder school for large consulting firms in Europe, with hundreds of the Insead 2020 cohort going into firms like McKinsey, Boston Consulting, Bain, and others.View School Profile

 Although the school does not offer an MBA concentration in Consulting, it does offer a major in Managing Organizations.
-Generally, over one-third of any given Kellogg MBA cohort goes into the consulting industry.
-In 2017, the top three hiring companies of Kellogg MBAs were McKinsey and Bain.View School Profile
+Generally, over thirty percent of any given Kellogg MBA cohort goes into the consulting industry.
+In 2020, three of the top hiring companies of Kellogg MBAs were consulting firms McKinsey, Bain, and the Boston Consulting Group, who, combined, recruited over 100 Kellogg MBA graduates.View School Profile

-Thirty-four percent of 2017 Darden MBA grads went into the consulting field, working for firms like A.T.
+Forty-one percent of 2020 Darden MBA grads went into the consulting field, working for firms like A.T.
 Kearney, Deloitte Consulting, and Bain & Company.
 Darden offers an MBA concentration in Strategy Consulting.View School Profile

-Thirty-one percent of 2017 Ivey MBAs went into the consulting industry - the highest rate of all Canadian business schools surveyed by FIND MBA.
+Forty-one percent of 2020 Ivey MBAs went into the consulting industry - the highest rate of all Canadian business schools surveyed by FIND MBA.
 Many of the school’s graduates end up in the Toronto area, where there are headquarters for many management consulting firms.
 The school’s MBA offers a range of consulting-oriented electives in the Corporate Strategy & Leadership area.View School Profile

 Related MBA News